duleorlovic/blog/_posts/2016-02-10-javascript-theory.markdown

   console.log(`Hello ${name}`);
   ~~~

-* arroy functions are on abbreviated syntax for anonymouse functions (coffee fat
+* array functions are on abbreviated syntax for anonymouse functions (coffee fat
   arrow instead of slim arrow `->`, binds to the outer `this`)

   ~~~